 Jackson is located along the Pearl River near the south-central part of the state and is the capital of Mississippi.
-The city is home to more than a dozen colleges and universities, a growing number of young professional workers, and some very affordable real estate.
+The city is home to more than a dozen colleges and universities, a growing number of socially active professional workers, and some very affordable real estate.

 The economy of Jackson is driven by the government, financial services, manufacturing, and agricultural sectors.
 Gospel, blues, and R&B help make Jackson famous, and the city hosts numerous cultural events each year such as the Crossroads Film Festival and the Mississippi State Fair.